High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles

 We conducted $5$ trials for each dataset and ran each algorithm with initial points taken randomly from a standard Gaussian distribution.
-In Figure \ref{Histograms} we compare the overall performance of the three algorithms in the following way.
-For each dataset and algorithm, the average best value is defined as the average of the minimum training loss attained over 5 different trials.
-For each dataset we record the difference between the average best values achieved by SLS vs. ALOE, and plot the resulting $64$ numbers as a histogram.
-The same is done for full gradient line search vs. ALOE.
-See Figure \ref{Histograms}.
-Under this metric, ALOE achieves better training loss than SLS algorithm in $62$ out of $64$ datasets, and is always better than the full gradient line search.
+In order to compare the amount of work required by each algorithm more fairly, each algorithm is given the same budget of total work, in terms of the number of inner products.
+For example, ADAM always runs for $100$ epochs, since it requires $1$ inner product calculation per iteration, while SASS always runs for $50$ epochs, since it requires $2$ inner product calculations per iteration. \revv{Note that SASS requires 2 inner products because we use the same batch for the function value estimate and the gradient estimate at the current point $x_k$.
+Thus it requires one inner product to compute $f(x_k)$ and $g(x_k)$, and another to compute $f(x_k^+)$.} We compare the overall performance of the three algorithms in the following way.
+For each dataset and algorithm, the median best value is defined as the median of the minimum test loss attained over 5 different trials.
+For each dataset we record the difference between the median best values achieved by SLS vs. SASS.
+The same is done for ADAM vs. SASS.
+Under this metric, SASS achieves better test loss than SLS algorithm in 32 out of $64$ datasets.
+When compared to ADAM, SASS performed better on test loss (in some cases significantly) for all values of the learning rate except $10^{-1}$.
+For this learning rate, ADAM performed better than SASS on $47$ out of $64$ datasets.
+We conclude that SASS is reasonably competitive with these other algorithms, while not requiring step size tuning and having stronger theoretical properties.

-Figure \ref{plots} illustrates the decay of training losses using these three algorithms for three datasets.
-In many cases ALOE decreases the training loss more rapidly than the other two algorithms.
-Testing set accuracy comparisons are also carried out, using random $80 : 20$ splits of datasets, as shown in Figure \ref{test_plots}.
-Test accuracy is defined as the proportion of data points in the testing set classified correctly.
-The results show that ALOE is competitive in terms of test accuracy as well.